 This is a common phrase that means simply it's going to cost to the point of sacrifice.
 It's going to hurt.
 The price is high.

 Where did such a phrase come into existence?

-If they wanted a cheaper painting, then it would "cost them an arm and a leg."
+Some people have cooked up the idea that if someone wanted a cheaper painting, then it would "cost them an arm and a leg."
 Artists knew it took more time and effort since arms, hands and legs were more difficult to paint.

 If someone is said to give us the cold shoulder, this means that they are disregarding, dismissing or otherwise ignoring us and treating us with disrespect.
 We are not welcome in their presence.